-Routeburn Track is one of the most desired Great Walks of New Zealand.
-The track, located in South Island, goes through two national parks, Mount Aspiring and Fiordland.
-Usually finished in 2 nights/3 days, the 32-kilometre long track is particularly famous for the Harris Saddle section that offers otherworldly views of Harris Lake guarded by rocky mountains.
+Routeburn Track is one of the most popular Great Walks of New Zealand.
+The track, located on South Island, goes through two national parks, Mount Aspiring and Fiordland.
+Usually finished in 2 nights/3 days, the 32-kilometre-long track is famous for the Harris Saddle section that offers magnificient views of Harris Lake guarded by rocky mountains.

 Booking Routeburn Track

-In the event you need to cancel your booking (as I had to do for my earlier booking due to the delay in visa processing), there is no penalty if you cancel within 24 hours.
-Beyond that point, the cancellation fee is set as 10% of the booking fee if done at least 15 days prior to the starting day of the hike, 50% if done within between 4 to 14 days prior to the hike, 75% if done between 1 to 3 days prior to the hike.
-You can check the terms and conditions at DOC website.
+There is no penalty and you get full refund if you cancel your booking within 24 hours.
+Beyond that short time frame, the cancellation fee is set as 10% of the total cost of reservation – up to 15 days before the hike, 50% – between 4 to 14 days before the hike, and 75% – between 1 to 3 days before the hike.
+You can check the terms and conditions on the DOC website.

-I was, however, very careful in terms of the weight of my backpack.
-Since I carry a full frame camera and a lens, I unfortunately do not have much room for luxuries.
-In addition to a lightweight cooking pot and sleeping bag, I packed food barely enough for two and half days (not recommended as adverse weather conditions may extend your hike), hut clothes (that you might need in case of rain) and extra hiking shirt and socks.
+In addition to a lightweight cooking pot and sleeping bag, I packed food barely enough for two and half days (not recommended as adverse weather conditions may extend your hike), hut clothes (that you might need in case of rain), and an extra hiking shirt and socks.
 My multi-day hiking backpack is also very light, around 800 grams (though not super durable).
 I usually buy my hiking gear from Montbell, which can best be described as the North Face of Japan.
-Although I did not weigh my pack, it felt light enough (also confirmed by my trail buddies), I felt quite comfortable right until the end of the hike.
+Although I did not weigh my pack, it felt light enough (also confirmed by my trail buddies), and I felt very comfortable right until the end of the hike.

 Where is Routeburn Track?

-Routeburn Track is located in the South Island of New Zealand.
-The track can be walked in either direction – the eastern trailhead is located at Routeburn Shelter – which is an hour drive from Queenstown whereas the western trailhead is at the Divide, which is closer to Te Anau requiring a 1 hour 15 minutes drive.
-While most people start at Routeburn Shelter and end the hike at Divide, both options require equally moderate level of endurance and are suitable for most hikers including beginners.
+Routeburn Track is locatedon the South Island of New Zealand.
+The track can be walked in either direction.
+The eastern trailhead is next to Routeburn Shelter, an hour`s drive from Queenstown.
+On the western side, the trail starts at the Divide, which is closer to Te Anau (1 hour 15 minute drive).

 Huts along Routeburn Track: Routeburn Flats, Routeburn Falls and Lake McKenzie

-While Routeburn Falls Hut is highly praised with its hilltop location, the real prize of the track is the Lake McKenzie Hut.
-The hut, positioned by beautiful Lake McKenzie and small pebble beach – is a perfect place to relax and even sun-bath on a sunny day.
-It gave me the feeling of a summer cottage and was glad that I arrived there shortly after noon to enjoy a perfectly sunny afternoon by the lake.
-The turquoise color lake, despite the cold water, was still inviting enough for many hut guests who brought swimsuits to take a quick dip in the water.
+While Routeburn Falls Hut is highly praised for its hilltop location, the real prize of the track is the Lake McKenzie Hut.
+The hut, positioned by beautiful Lake McKenzie and a small pebble beach – is a perfect place to relax and even sun-bath on a sunny day.
+It gave me the feeling of a summer cottage.
+I was glad that I arrived at the hut shortly after noon and had plenty of time to enjoy a perfectly sunny afternoon by the lake.
+The turquoise waters, despite the cold water temperature, was inviting enough for many hut guests who brought swimsuits to take a quick dip in the water.

 Routeburn Track, 32-kilometer long, is not a very difficult hike.
 I ran into some people doing the whole track in 1 night/2 days.
-While perfectly manageable in a shorter time frame, I think 2 nights/3 days give you more time to enjoy the beauty of this track and appreciate unique beauty of each section.
+While perfectly manageable in a shorter time frame, I think 2 nights/3 days itinerary gives you more time to enjoy the beauty of the trail and appreciate the unique beauty of each section.

 Routeburn Shelter to Routeburn Falls Hut – 8.8-kilometers

 If you start from Routeburn Shelter, the first day of the hike is fairly short.
-The section between the trailhead and Routeburn Flats Hut is fairly flat and takes around 1.5-2 hours.
-The trail, which goes through forest, offers a relaxing start to this three day hike.
-The section between Routeburn Flats and Routeburn Falls Hut requires a steady climb for around one hour.
-While it is a relatively steep hike, the most demanding sections last for 15-20 minutes.
+The section between the trailhead and Routeburn Flats Hut is entirely flat and takes around 1.5-2 hours.
+The trail, which goes through the forest, offers a relaxing start to this three-day hike.

-When I did Routeburn, the first day was very rainy and there was low visibility.
-But if you hike the trail on a sunny day, there is a section on the way to the Routeburn Falls Hut that offers splendid views of the valley and the conical shaped hills that the valley is home to.
-Quite an iconic view that I wish I got to experience on a sunny day.
+When I did Routeburn, the first day was very rainy with low visibility.
+But if you hike the trail on a sunny day, there is a short section on the way to the Routeburn Falls Hut that offers splendid views of the valley and the conical-shaped hills that the valley is home to.
+An iconic scenery that I wish I got to experience on a sunny day.

 Routeburn Falls Hut to Lake McKenzie Hut – 11.3-kilometers

-As it is also the case for Kepler Track, the second day of the track is when the trail shows you why Routeburn is considered to be one of the most epic hikes in the world.
-The day starts with a climb up to Harris Saddle taking the hikers through a mountainous terrain that, with the mixture of endless greenery and the rocky terrain, reminded me of Scotland.
-While I have not watched the series, I suspect this is also the part that gives the hikers the feel of the Middle Earth featured in the Lord of the Rings.
+As is also the case for Kepler Track, the second day of the track is when you experience the scenery that makes Routeburn one of the most epic hikes in the world.
+The day starts with a climb up to the Harris Saddle and takes the hikers through a mountainous terrain that, with the mixture of endless greenery and the rocky terrain, reminded me of Scotland.
+While I have not watched the franchise, I suspect that this is also the part that gives the hikers the feel of the Middle Earth featured in the Lord of the Rings.

-Within an hour or two, you reach Harris Saddle section – a very flat, relatively narrow and exposed section, which offers mind-blowing views of Lake Harris.
-The section ends at Harris Saddle Shelter, -a cozy wooden hut for short breaks or overnight stays only in case of emergency and a great place to take a break.
-This is also where you can take opt for the 1-2 hours hike up to Conical Hill.
-I did not do the side trip, and instead walked back towards Harris Saddle to take some photos benefiting from the sun that only showed up once I reached the Harris Saddle Shelter.
+Within an hour or two, you reach Harris Saddle – a very flat, relatively narrow, and exposed section with mind-blowing views of Lake Harris.
+This exceptionally scenic section ends at Harris Saddle Shelter, a cozy wooden hut for short breaks (or overnight stays only in case of emergency).
+This is also where the trailhead for the 1-2 hours hike to Conical Hill starts.
+I did not do the side trip (as I read before that there were some sketchy sections towards the end).
+Instead, I walked back towards Harris Saddle to take some photos benefiting from the sun that only showed up once I reached the Harris Saddle Shelter.
 Some of my hiking buddies who hiked up to Conical Hill all agreed that the final part of the climb felt a little sketchy, required some scrambling and they did not feel too comfortable.

 Lake McKenzie Hut to the Divide – 12-kilometers

-Once you leave Harris Saddle Shelter behind, the hike involves minor ups and downs until the section, which requires a nearly hour long descent down to Lake McKenzie.
-This section was almost as beautiful as the Lake Harris part and offered exciting views of Lake McKenzie, which looked like an oasis.
-The second day of the hike requires four to five hours of hiking and you will most likely want to arrive at Lake McKenzie Hut early in the afternoon to enjoy the scenery and hang out at the beach.
+Once you leave Harris Saddle Shelter behind, the hike involves minor ups and downs until the final section, which requires a nearly hour-long descent down to Lake McKenzie.
+This section was almost as beautiful as the Lake Harris part and offered inviting views of Lake McKenzie.
+The second day of the hike requires 4 to 5 hours of hiking.
+Most people arrive at Lake McKenzie Hut early in the afternoon.

-The third and final day of the hike that leads to Divide also felt very special.
-The hike goes through mossy forests, that felt even greener than the ones in Japan, and passes by magnificent Earland Falls, which is 174-meters high.
-There are also sections along the trail that are exposed – due to landslides – offering often cloudy yet very dramatic views of the rocky mountain range.
+The third and final day of the hike that leads to Divide is also full of wonderdul scenery.
+The trail goes through mossy forests (that feel even greener than the ones in Japan) and passes by magnificent Earland Falls, which is 174 meters high.
+There are also sections along the trail that are exposed – due to landslides – offering dramatic rocky mountain scenery.